spree/spree/guides/content/developer/deployment/requesting_and_configuring_ssl.markdown

 certificate.

 **O - Organization Name:** The exact legal name of your organization.
-Example: “SpreeCommerce, Inc.” If you do not have a legal registered organization name, you should enter your own full name here.
+Example: "SpreeCommerce, Inc." If you do not have a legal registered organization name, you should enter your own full name here.

 **OU - Department :** Many people leave this field blank.
 This is the department within your organization which you want to appear in the certificate.
-It will be listed in the certificate’s subject as Organizational Unit, or “ou.”
+It will be listed in the certificate's subject as Organizational Unit, or "ou."
 Example: Web Administration, Web Security, Marketing

 **L - Location / City:** The city where your organization is legally